alejoforero/did_multiplegt_fast/README.md

 # did_multiplegt_fast
 Parallel version of did_multiplegt.
-Parallelizes the bootstrap calculation, everything else is the same and credit goes the creators of original command.
+Parallelizes the bootstrap calculation, everything else is the same and credit goes to the creators of the original command.

 # Requirements